 Special Education majors can work as consultants, and teach students with exceptionalities, ages 5 through 21.

-You'll develop the knowledge and skills to design curriculum, instruction and learning environments based on varying student factors.
-Graduates are eligible to pursue licensure as a mild/moderate intervention specialist.
+The Special Education program prepares students to work as consultants and teachers of students with exceptionalities, ages 5-21.
+They develop the knowledge and skills to design curriculum, instruction and learning environments based on varying student factors.

-For additional information, please contact the Division of Education at 513-244-4812.
+For additional information, please contact the School of Education at 513-244-4801.

 News and Updates